vananhnt/HybridSE-archive/README.md

 If you want to specify an ARM variation, please append the variation name  (M0, M0_Plus, M3, M4, M7, M33) to the end of the command above.
 Otherwise, **Corana** runs with the general ARM configurations.

      java -Xss16m -Xmx10240m -jar corana_api.jar -execute /path/to/input/file M7

-## Experiments
-* To generate all the trace of malware samples in the experiments, run the prepared script by:
-	`sudo chmod +x run_corana.sh; ./run_corana.sh`
-The detailed output traces of the malware samples will be put in /output folder.
-The .dot files which are contains the CFG are also generated and can be found in /samples.
-* The scripts to run Angr are in `resources/scripts`

-## Limitations and future works
-### Function pointer
-A function pointer points to code, not data.
-We do not know how many cells needed to be copied into the emulated memory.
-Moreover, as the emulated memory in Java and actual memory of the system is not the same, the return address of the function pointer in JNA will point to a location in the actual system memory.
-Therefore, a method needed to be built to handle memory allocation and function fointer.
-### Loop invariant generation
-In the current implementation, we have to set an upper bound on the number of loop unrollings.
-Loop invariant can be used to handle loop.
-Dealing with loops is one of the main difficulties in symbolic execution, especially in the binary case.
-Due to the lack of syntactic structure, “what is a loop” is not clear.
-Automatically constructing inductive loop invariants is a classical problem in program analyses (e.g., Farkas’ Lemma , Craig interpolation), however, they mainly focus on high-level languages whose syntax of a loop statement is clearly defined.
-The goal is to propose a loop invariant generation method targeting binary executables of typical loop structures in IoT malware (e.g., ARM Cortex-M-based malware).
-### Control flow graph construction
-Currently, CORANA is able to generate execution traces of the analyzed binary samples.
-However, to correctly construct a CFG from the trace, we have to investigate how to define a model for the CFG, especially in the presence of typical obfuscations (e.g., self-modification).

 ## Contact
 Anh V. Vu - Project maintainer - [Email](mailto:anhvvcs@gmail.com)